Skip advert

 Advertisement - Article continues below

 “You get a healthy 2,100kg towing capacity with the A6 e-tron, which is far more generous than the 1,500kg maximum the BMW i5 is rated for.”
-Max Adams, Online reviews editor
+Max Adams, online reviews editor.

-Plenty of standard safety tech and a high Euro NCAP score mean the Audi A6 e-tron is a safe place to be
+Plenty of standard tech and a high Euro NCAP score mean the Audi A6 e-tron is a safe place to be

 Pros